The Kybalion

 While it shares with ancient and medieval Hermetic texts a number of traits such as philosophical mentalism, the concept of 'as above, so below', and the idea that everything consists of gendered polar opposites, as a whole it is more indebted to the ideas of modern occultist authors, especially those of the New Thought movement to which Atkinson belonged.
 A modern Hermetic tract, it has been widely influential in New Age circles since the twentieth century.

+Title

+The title Kybalion looks like an ancient Greek word, but it has no known meaning in that language.
+It was likely made up in an attempt to convey a false sense of antiquity.

 Seven Hermetic principles

 A central concept in the book is that there are "seven Hermetic principles, upon which the entire Hermetic philosophy is based".
 These are, as literally quoted from the book: